Future of Work10 min read

 The framework above applies universally.
 Here is how it looks in practice across different functions.

-HR and Recruiting: HR was the hardest-hit function in 2023, representing 35% of layoffs by role.
-HR professionals should build expertise in workforce analytics and AI-assisted sourcing tools.
+HR and People Operations: HR was among the hardest-hit functions through 2023 and 2024, representing over 30% of layoffs by role.
+HR professionals should build expertise in workforce analytics, AI-assisted sourcing tools, and skills-based hiring design.
 Certifications in compensation benchmarking add measurable value outside any single employer.

-Marketing: Generalist marketers are most exposed.
+Marketing: Generalist marketers are most exposed in 2026.
 Specialists with deep performance marketing, SEO, or product marketing expertise fare significantly better.
 Build a portfolio of campaigns with clear revenue attribution — not just impressions.
+AI-content strategy has emerged as a distinct and valued discipline this year.

 Engineering: Engineers should focus on systems thinking over single-language depth.
-Cloud-native development, security fundamentals, and working with AI code assistants are the skills hiring managers now screen for in every technical interview.
+Cloud-native development, security fundamentals, and proficiency with AI code assistants are the skills hiring managers screen for in every technical interview in 2026.
+The WEF Future of Jobs Report 2025 lists AI and big data skills as the number one priority for technical roles globally.

 Finance: Finance professionals in tech need to understand SaaS metrics: ARR, NRR, CAC, and LTV.
-FP&A roles that can connect financial models to product decisions are more protected than pure reporting roles.
+FP&A roles that connect financial models to product decisions are more protected than pure reporting roles.
+AI-fluent financial analysts are commanding salary premiums of up to 18%, according to BCG's 2026 Talent Pulse study.

 Sales: Quota attainment data is your primary defence.
 Keep personal records of all closed revenue, deal sizes, and sales cycle lengths.
-Account executives with documented multi-year performance records get offers faster than anyone else in a downturn.
+Account executives with documented multi-year performance records receive offers faster than almost anyone else during a downturn.

-Operations: Ops roles are safest when they are tied to direct revenue or cost savings.
+Operations: Operations roles are safest when tied to direct revenue or measurable cost savings.
 Quantify every process improvement.
 "Automated X, saving Y hours per week" is a sentence every operations professional should be able to say about at least three projects.
+Deloitte's 2026 Human Capital Trends report confirms that operations roles with direct P&L visibility face the lowest elimination risk during restructuring.

 Comparison Table: Career Protection Strategies